ritiek/net-mpris/README.md

 ## License

-I'm no GPL fan but since most of the code here is taken from [mps-youtube](https://github.com/mps-youtube/mps-youtube) which is GPL licensed, it makes some sense to also keep this GPL to avoid any potential conflicts.
+Since most of the code here is taken from [mps-youtube](https://github.com/mps-youtube/mps-youtube) which is GPLv3 licensed, it makes some sense to also keep this GPLv3 to avoid any potential conflicts.